OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 #### Docker containerised application

 I am doing this exercise using [Docker Desktop](https://docs.docker.com/docker-for-windows/install) for Windows.
-For the sake of simplicity, I am running it predominantly from the command line.
-But there are production-ready setups to automate this, which feature the definition of your services in a [Docker Compose](https://docs.docker.com/compose/compose-file/) file.
+For the sake of simplicity, I am running it predominantly from the command line manually.
+But there are production-ready setups to automate this, which feature the definition of your services in a [Docker Compose](https://docs.docker.com/compose/compose-file/) file, including sections to control automatic updates and rollback settings.

 :::hint
-I don't go through how to build a conatiner image in this post.
+I don't go through how to build a container image in this post.
 If you are new to Docker, my colleague Shawn has written an excellent series on [containers](https://octopus.com/blog/containerize-a-real-world-web-app).
 :::

 Firstly, to see the Docker image of this running standalone, we'll run it locally with the following command: